venkatramnank/NGSpiceCovid19Design/README.md

 The project is the project work for linux for ECE engineers course.
 The current situation of corona is also another cause.

 ## Acknowledgments
-I would like to thank Jayant Saxena for being a team mate for this project.I would also like to thank Dr. G N rao for guiding us.
+I would like to thank Jayant Saxena for being a team mate for this project.I would also like to thank Dr. G N Rao for guiding us.

 ## Contact
 For doubts and contributions contact venkatramnank@gmail.com